 Ana Ivonne Vazquez-Armendariz was born in Monterrey, Mexico.
 She obtained her bachelor degree on Clinical Biochemistry with honors from the Autonomous University of Nuevo Leon in Mexico in 2009.
 After graduation, she was awarded with a scholarship by the Mexican National Council of Science and Technology (CONACYT) to pursue her postgraduate degree in Germany.
 Vazquez-Armendariz completed her master degree in Molecular Medicine at the University of Medicine Charité, Germany in 2012.
 Vazquez-Armendariz early research focused on Mycobacterial infections, including the study of the immune response of diabetic patients with tuberculosis and crosstalk between alveolar epithelial cells and alveolar macrophages during Mycobacterial Infection.
 In 2013, she moved to Giessen where she did her PhD and postdoctoral training at the JLU Giessen in the lab of Prof. Susanne Herold.
 During this period, her research work centered on the establishment and refinement of three-dimensional (3D) murine bronchioalveolar lung organoid cultures obtained from adult somatic stem cells for modeling of lung development and disease.

-The Vazquez-Armendariz lab focuses on the use of 3D lung organoid systems from adult somatic stem cells and induced pluripotent stem cells (iPSCs) for modeling lung disease, particularly as a tool to characterize the molecular crosstalk between the epithelial-mesenchymal-myeloid unit during lung infection, injury and repair.
-The lab is interested in the elucidation of the cell-specific molecular signaling pathways involved in disease resolution, especially in the context of pathogen-induced lung injury.
+The Vazquez-Armendariz lab primarily focuses on the use of three-dimensional lung organoid systems from adult somatic stem cells and induced pluripotent stem cells (iPSCs) for modeling lung development and disease and establishing novel therapeutic strategies.
+In particular, the molecular crosstalk between the cellular players of the epithelial-mesenchymal-myeloid unit during lung development, infection, injury and repair will be in the focus.
+The lab will elucidate cell-specific molecular signaling pathways involved in disease resolution, especially in the context of pathogen-induced lung injury.

 Figure 1: Overview of research topics addressed in Vazquez-Armendariz group

-Group leader for lung organoids and disease modelling
+Group leader for lung organoids and disease modeling

 Institute for lung health (ILH)